Adventuresmith/dart-dice-parser/README.md

   * counting (critical) success/failures
     * A normal count operation `#` discards the rolled dice and changes the result to be the count
       * For example, `2d6#<=3` rolls `[3,4]` then counts which results are `<=3` , returning `[1]`
-    * But, sometimes you want to be able to count successes/failures without discarding the rolls.
+    * But, sometimes you want to be able to count successes/failures without discarding the dice rolls.
       In this case, use modifiers `#s`, `#f`, `#cs`, `#cf` to add metadata to the results.
       * `6d6 #f<=2 #s>=5 #cs6` -- roll 6d6, count results <= 2 as failures, >= 5 as successes, and =6 as critical successes.
         * returns a result like: `RollResult(total: 22, results: [6, 2, 1, 5, 3, 5] {failures: {count: 2, target: #f<=2}, successes: {count: 3, target: #s>=5}, critSuccesses: {count: 1, target: #cs6}})`